The sports jersey is one of the most important purchases a sports fan

 jersey, since most stores that supply lettering/logos want to attach the

 items to the jersey themselves.
-This is an option,
+This is an option, Custom Jerseyalthough it will be

 more expensive and time-consuming: the jersey will be sent away, then